 The quickest way to provide proof to us is by clicking here and uploading a copy of your documents.
 Please ensure documents have password protection removed before submitting.

 We are unable to accept evidence of your Identity online.
-The original document can be sent to us in the post or provided in person at our reception.
+The original document can be sent to us in the post.

 Self employed form

 If you are self employed you will be required to provide details of your self employed income.

 You will need to provide a copy of last years accounts or complete this form.

 If you have just started as self-employed, we will ask you to estimate your income and expenses for the first 13 weeks of trading.
 We will contact you for actual income and expenses at a later date so you will need to keep a record of these.

 You will need to provide proof of your self employed income every year.